Ben Bargwanna secures full-time TCR Australia seat

-The opening round of the 2020 Shannons Motorsport Australia Championships will now take place on 4-6 September at Sydney Motorsport Park, following the re-introduction of stage three restrictions i...
+Motorsport Australia can today confirm the opening round of the Shannons Motorsport Australia Championships will not take place at Sydney Motorsport Park as scheduled.
+Originally slated for the fir...

 About TCR Australia